This article has multiple issues. Please help improve it or discuss these issues on the talk page. (Learn how and when to remove these messages)

 Website | www |

-Howard Shao and John Newton founded Documentum in June 1990.
-They previously worked together at Ingres, a leading relational database vendor at the time and sought to solve unstructured information management problems using relational database technologies.
-(Unstructured information refers to information that does not have a formal data structure – documents, images, audio, video, etc.) With initial backing from Xerox, Shah and Newton developed a customized system for Boeing to organize, store, maintain, and selectively publish the thousands of pages of information for the Boeing 777 training manuals.
-They developed another customized system for Syntex, a pharmaceutical vendor, to automate assembling New Drug Application (NDA) documents when seeking approval from the U.S. Food and Drug Administration (FDA).
+Howard Shao and John Newton, who worked together at Ingres at one point, founded Documentum in June 1990.
+With initial backing from Xerox, Shao and Newton developed a customized system for Boeing to organize, store, and selectively publish the thousands of pages of information for the Boeing 777 training manuals, and they developed another customized system for Syntex, a pharmaceutical vendor, to automate the assembly of New Drug Application (NDA) documents when seeking approval from the U.S. Food and Drug Administration (FDA).

 Documentum was floated on NASDAQ on February 5, 1996, listing with the DCTM symbol.